TrshPuppy/obsidian-notes/OSCP/AD/manual-enumeration/PowerView.md

 PS C:\Tools> Import-Module .\PowerView.ps1
 ```
 ## Enumerating Objects
-For a full list of commands and functionality check out the [PowerView Usage Docs](https://powersploit.readthedocs.io/en/latest/Recon/).
+For a full list of commands and functionality check out the [PoerView Usage Docs](https://powersploit.readthedocs.io/en/latest/Recon/).
 ### `Get-NetDomain`
 We can start by using `Get-NetDomain` which will tell us basic info about the domain:
 ```powershell